pardis-21/SYSC_3110_UNO_FLIP_GAME_MILESTONE_4_GROUP28/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

 # UNO Flip! - Java GUI Version
-A simple but fully playable UNO Flip! game made in Java with Swing (yes, it's the one we've been working on together).
+A simple but fully playable UNO Flip! game made in Java with Swing

-This is the double-sided version of UNO (Light side → Dark side) with all the crazy Flip cards, just like the real card game.
+This is the double-sided version of UNO (Light side → Dark side) with all the crazy Flip cards, just like the real card game!!!!

 ## How to Run the Game